 The plan document should include which medical expenses are eligible for reimbursement through the ICHRA and which aren’t.

 According to the Departments’ guidelines, the ICHRA can reimburse any and all items listed in IRS Section 213(d) as “medical care.”
-The business can make exclusions, but should provide an itemized list in the plan document if it does so.
+The employer can make exclusions, but should provide an itemized list in the plan document if it does so.

 How the ICHRA is funded and how it makes payments